apache/kyuubi/docs/tools/spark_block_cleaner.md

 ## Usage

-Before you start using Spark Block Cleaner, you should build its docker images or using official images(TODO).
+Before you start using Spark Block Cleaner, you should build its docker images.

 ### Build Block Cleaner Docker Image